hazelweakly/hazelweakly.me/src/_talks/scale-22x-2025--source-available-is-thriving-but-open-source-is-dying/slides.md

 Funding dried up.

-Realized "go out of their way to hand us  money" didn't work anymore.
+Realized "rely on others to go out of their way to hand us money" didn't work anymore.
 -->

 ---